cathysnider/cathysnider.github.io/python.md

     statements
 ```
 **Ternary aka Conditional Statement** <br />
-Basically an If Else all in one line with the condition smack dab in the middle
+Basically an If Else all in one line with the condition smack dab in the middle <br />
 `myString = "X is Bigger!" if (x < y) else "X is NOT Bigger!"`

 ```